Plus FREE Shipping & NO Sales Tax!

 - Does your vehicle have a travel hitch and electrical connectors?
 Trailers connect to vehicles via hitches and have their own brake lights.
 If your car, truck, van or SUV does not have a hitch, you'll need to get one installed along with an electrical connector to activate the brake lights.

 - How many kayaks do you want to carry?
 Trailers come in a variety of sizes, including some with a second tier for even more storage space.
-There are 1 boat trailers, 2 boat trailers, 3+ boat trailers and combination kayak and boat trailers.
+There are 1 boat trailers, 2 boat trailers, 3+ boat trailers and combination kayak and bike trailers.

 - Are you comfortable driving with a trailer?
 Kayak trailers are extremely handy for moving gear, but they are trailers.
 Meaning you will have to pay attention going around corners, passing other vehicles on the highway and —of course— backing up.